 The lecture will be held at 6:30pm in the Bioethics Research Library at Georgetown University at 102 Healy Hall.

-A lecture by Professor Harvey Mansfield on Wednesday March 19th at 6pm in the ICC Auditorium.
+A lecture by Professor Harvey Mansfield on Wednesday March 19th at 6pm in Lohrfink Auditorium on second floor of the Rafik B. Hariri Building, which houses the McDonough School of Business.
 Harvey C. Mansfield is the William R. Kenan, Jr., Professor of Government at Harvard University.
 Mansfield’s many contributions to the study of political philosophy include translations of Machiavelli and Tocqueville, nine books and extensive scholarship on a broad range of subjects, and commentary on contemporary politics.
 Register online here.

 Lecture by Kristine Kalanges on December 5: "No God but the State: Theorizing the Western Assault on Religious Freedom."

 On Thursday, December 5th the Tocqueville Forum on the Roots of American Democracy is proud to welcome Professor Kristine Kalanges of Notre Dame Law School for the last lecture of this semester.
 At 5:30pm in the Mortara Center Conference Room, Professor Kalanges will deliver a lecture entitled: "No God but the State: Theorizing the Western Assault on Religious Freedom."
 Register for the event here.

 Students reflect on annual Tocqueville Forum Student Fellows Retreat in November